 You can’t explain what you can’t explain, and I won’t make you.
 My clients directly experience, see, and feel trust in themselves return… or set in for the first time in their lives, ever.

-For Mutism to stop happening to you altogether, you’d have to alter the way your brain registers threats and how it triages in response to stress.
-There are no guarantees I can help, but if I can’t, you’d get your money back …and you would finally have had an experience of not being coerced, shamed, or grossly misunderstood!
+There are no absolute guarantees in life, but if I can’t help, you’d get your money back …and you would finally have had an experience of not being coerced, shamed, or grossly misunderstood!

 4) How to get out of going to couples counseling if I'm uncomfortable talking about feelings?
 My gf wants couples counseling but I don't.
 I won't go.